 - MP3 is rarely used for samples as it’s a more compressed format.
 Though some music producers still use it for sample packs that are meant to be downloaded and used quickly.

 - REX2 is a file format specifically designed for loops and samples.
 Plus, it’s widely supported by music software.

 Audio previews are sometimes the only way for your audience to hear what your sample magic is all about.
 So once you’re done putting your pack together, it’s time to get out there and make some noise with an audio demo.

 Here are a few helpful tips to get you going:

-- Start by picking the best samples from your pack.
+- Start by picking the best samples or presets from your pack.

 - You can then easily arrange them in a short demo track using music software like FL Studio or Ableton Live.
 It’s important to note that the more time and effort you invest into mixing & mastering, the more polished result you’ll get in the end.